 Teaching the whole child...even at a distance

-The Cornerstone School began distance learning in March 2020 and will continue through the remainder of the school year.
+The Cornerstone School is offering both in person and online class options to our students during the first nine weeks of the 2020-2021 school year.
 The success of distance learning depends on the support of our families and the partnership between families and The Cornerstone School to educate our students.

-Our teachers are continuing to lead their classes following the same curriculum they would if students were on campus.
-While some classroom experiments and activities may be adjusted for distance learning, we are making every effort to maintain the atmosphere of creativity, innovation, mutual respect, and high educational achievement that has become synonymous with Cornerstone.
+Our teachers are continuing to lead the students enrolled in our online program following the same curriculum they would if students were on campus.
+While some classroom experiments and activities may be adjusted for our online learners, we are making every effort to maintain the atmosphere of creativity, innovation, mutual respect, and high educational achievement that has become synonymous with Cornerstone.

-Key terms are important to understand the structures of remote learning:
+Key terms are important to understand the structures of distance learning:

 · Asynchronous learning: Asynchronous learning is learning that is completed by students on their own schedules.
 Teachers may provide a suggested schedule of learning time/activities, but families are able to work at their own pace when the time is convenient.

 · Synchronous learning: Synchronous learning is learning that is completed in conjunction with all the students in a class and is led by the assigned teacher.
 Assignments are completed via Google Meet.

 During these difficult and trying times, it is important to remember that we are all venturing into uncharted territory.
 Faculty, staff, students, and families will all benefit from patience and compassion.
 Each day will bring new challenges and new possibilities for our community.